cdapio/cdap/cdap-docs/admin-manual/source/security/perimeter-security.rst

   username: password[,rolename ...]

-In CDAP Local Sandbox, the realm file can be specified as ``conf/realmfile`` and placed with the ``cdap-site.xml`` file.
+In CDAP Sandbox, the realm file can be specified as ``conf/realmfile`` and placed with the ``cdap-site.xml`` file.
 Note that it is not advisable to use this method of authentication.
 In production, we recommend using any of the other methods described below.